ckan/ckan/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] includes user-visible changes
 - [ ] includes API changes
 - [ ] includes bugfix for possible backport

+Please [X] all the boxes above that apply